-They’re most popular, however, for their specialty menu, which involves frankly frightening beverage options like Turbo Coke and Breast Milk, both of which have very high street value (according to back alley whispers).
-They also have tons of seating, excellent pastry, and sarcastic baristas.
+They’re most popular, however, for their specialty menu, which involves frankly frightening beverage options like Turbo Coke and Breast Milk, both of which have very high street value (according to back-alley whispers).
+They also have tons of seating, excellent pastries, and sarcastic baristas.

 Keep up with Black Crown Coffee Co. on Facebook.

 [This article was originally written on September 24, 2018, and most recently updated on March 6, 2019]